andresziemecki/Cheatsheets/System-Design/10-Relational-Databases.md

 1. **Atomicity**: The operations that construct the transaction will either **all** succeed or **all** fail.
 There is no in-between state.
 If for some reason one fails because of lost networking, all will fail.
 2. **Consistency**: The transaction cannot bring the database to an invalid state.
 After the transaction is commited or rolled back, the rules for each record will still apply, and all future transactions will see the effect of the past transactions.
 ALso named Strong Consistency.
 3. **Isolation**: The execution of multiple transaction concurrently (at the same time) will have the same effect as if they have been executed sequentially.
-Remember Clements example, when you begin a transaction twice (from two terminals), one will be in a wating mode till the other when will commit.
+Remember Clements example, when you begin a transaction twice (from two terminals), one will be in a waiting mode till the other when will commit.
 4. **Durability**: Any commited transaction is written to non-volatile storage.
 It will not be undone by a crash, powr loss, or network partition.

+Remember Begin, Commit and Rollback

 ## Databse Index